GlobeHR/Globe-for-Web/README.md

 > [!WARNING]
-> **You are responsible for the security of your host.** Internal Group and Globe Contributors do not accept any responsibility for compromised data.
-The SQL database is fully self-hosted on your end.
-We have implemented asymetrical encryption into our service.
+> **You are responsible for the security of your host.** Globe & Internal is not responsible for security involving your own self hosted instance.

-# 🌍 Globe for Web
+# Globe HR (web)

-> **Globe is an open-source, community-made HR platform tailored specifically for Roblox communities.**
+> **Globe is an open-source HR platform designed for Roblox Communities.**

-Managing a massive Roblox group, military simulator, or roleplay community shouldn't require a chaotic web of spreadsheets and disconnected Discord bots.
-Globe brings your human resources, roster management, and community analytics into one sleek, unified web interface.
+Managing a roblox group should be made easier and be automated, with Globe you an do super much to simplify your work, automatic payrolls (based on playing hours / studio hours), automations, and more features to come.

 ---

-## 🛠️ Project Status: In Development

 ![Project Status](https://img.shields.io/badge/status-active_development-orange?style=for-the-badge&logo=github)
 ![GitHub package.json version](https://img.shields.io/github/package-json/v/GlobeHR/Globe-for-Web/main?style=for-the-badge&label=version&color=brightgreen)